 We know a lot about this neighborhood, mainly because of Warren Dorsey, who was born there in 1920, left the area in the forties, but until his death at 101 could still remember every house and every person who ever lived up there.
 Or close.

 There were 14 houses and several families lived there over the years.
 There were the Johnsons, the Norrises, the Dorseys, and many others, who we'll meet.

 These are the families whose children attended Sykesville's "Old Colored Schoolhouse."
 They attended St. Luke's Church.
 They shopped on Main Street and worked on area farms and stores.
 They were poor and barely got by for many years.
 They had a great baseball team.
 They went to Robert Moton High School in Westminster.

 There was another small African American community congregated around White Rock Road in Gaither, just outside Sykesville.
 Some of them attended the same school as the children from Oklahoma Hill.
 They had their own church.
 They still have their own church.

 They had names like Hudson, Dorsey, Shephard, Rheubottom, Lowman, and Gassaway.
-Many of them also went to Robert Moton High School.
+Many of them also went to Robert Moton.
 Some were born before the Civil War.
 Were they slaves?

 Not far from where these people lived, there's an old barn set back off Gaither Road.
 The entire roof of the barn facing out toward the road is painted.

 The paint is fading.
 It's a giant painting of the Confederate flag.
-(It's possible the barn is no longer there, but it was there up till very recent times and easy to see from Gaither in winter when the trees that obscured died to reveal the barn.)
+It's possible the barn is no longer there, but it was there up till very recent times and easy to see from Gaither in winter when the trees drop their leaves and certain truths show through.